UBCSailbot/sailbot_workspace/README.md

        (Terminal > New Terminal), you should see that your username has been changed to `ros`, and the bottom left green corner should say "Dev Container"

+6. Open the workspace file `.devcontainer/config/sailbot_workspace.code-workspace` and click "Open Workspace"

-6. Import the ROS packages and install their dependencies by running the "setup" task
+7. Import the ROS packages and install their dependencies by running the "setup" task

 ## Run